vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 ## Create the Peakboard app

 Now, let's create the Peakboard app.

+### Add a Hub files data source
 First, we add a Hub files data source.
 We point it to our main project folder in Peakboard Hub, `Template_Company_Information_PDF/`.
 We enable *Check subfolders*, so that the data source includes all our sub-folders.
 We click the preview reload button on the top-right, and it shows us all our PDFs.

 ![image](/assets/2025-11-27/peakboard-hub-files-data-source.png)

-All the data magic happens in data flows.
-The screenshot shows that we get rid of useless columns and sort the data.
+### Add a data flow

+Next, we create a data flow to process data source's output.
+We'll use the data flow to clean up the data, parse the file names for the dates and titles, and sort and organize all the PDFs.
+Here's what the finished data flow looks like:

 ![image](/assets/2025-11-27/peakboard-data-flow-cleanup.png)